Noobdahl/Noobdahl/README.md

 - 👋 Hi, I’m Michael Nordahl.
-- 👀 I’m interested in a career in the programming scene.
+- 👀 I’m interested in leveling up my programming skills.
-- 🌱 I’m currently studying to become a software engineer in C# .NET at Newton YH in Malmö, Sweden.
+- 🌱 I’m currently working as a software developer in Sweden.
-- 📫 You can reach me at michael.nordahl@hotmail.com

 <!---
 Noobdahl/Noobdahl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.